quantmind/quantflow/notebooks/contributing.md

 with small syntax extensions to allow you to write **roles** and **directives** in the Sphinx ecosystem.

-For more about MyST, see [the MyST Markdown Overview](https://jupyterbook.org/content/myst.html).
+For more about MyST, see [the MyST Markdown Overview](https://jupyterbook.org/content/myst.html) or [the Jupyter Book documentation](https://jupyterbook.org) for more information.

 ## Sample Roles and Directivs